GryBsh/NabuNetSim/README.md

 > NOTE: `NNS` is used to abbreviate `NABU NetSim` in this document.

 This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators (Marduk, MAME), and can host multiple instances of either.
-Making it possible to host a NABU Network from one Computer.
-The adaptor emulator is complete in that it handles all known messages from the NABU.
+Making it possible to host a whole NABU Network from one adaptor.
+It supports the Classic NABU protocol as well as NHACP and RetroNet, and can be extended to support your own custom protocols via JavaScript and Python.
-But it's not guaranteed for any purpose, blah, blah, blah.

 > This is a work in progress, and may contain bugs, issues, poor code, etc.